Maths library introduction

 TensorSlice that permit efficient and convenient manipulation such as accessing, transposing, and slicing.

-In the next section we will look at the available mathematical functions in
+Check out the available mathematical functions in

 Working with the maths library